 Santa Rosa's Howarth Park Is Worth the Trip

 Howarth Park has been a Sonoma County fixture since the 1950s.
 Not only does the park boast a large, modern set of play structures, it has plenty of other attractions as well.
-Kids can take a trip on a miniature train, ride a carousel, meet some animals at the barn, take a pony ride, and even rent a boat to sail on adjacent Lake Ralphine.
+Kids can take a trip on a miniature train, ride a carousel, meet some animals at the barn, take a pony ride, and even rent a boat to sail or paddle on adjacent Lake Ralphine.

 The main "Land of Imagination" play area is divided into several sections, each suitable for different age groups.
 At the center of the play area is an Old West town where kids can indulge in creative play.
 A Native American village area is also part of the playground.
 An additional playground on the other side of the parking area features swings and a rock climbing wall structure.